Information Theory for Complex Systems Scientists: What Is Information?

 As with entropy, the amount of information one element of a system discloses about another can change depending on what information is available from a third (or more) variables.
 The conditional mutual information between $X_1$ and $X_2$, given $X_3$ is given as:

 Equation \ref{eq:cond_mi_1} shows that the conditional mutual information can be thought of as a measure of the degree to which knowing the state of $X_1$ resolves uncertainty about $X_2$ when information from $X_3$ has been accounted for.
 This implies that information is distributed over three (or more) variables in a way that constrains how the relationship between $X_1$ and $X_2$ is interpreted.
+As with the standard, bivariate mutual information, the local conditional mutual information can also be written out in terms of local joint and conditional entropies in a manner analogous to Eqs. \ref{eq:cond_mi_1}, \ref{eq:cond_mi_2}, and \ref{eq:cond_mi_3}.

-There are two contexts in which this can occur: when information is \textit{redundantly} shared over multiple variables and when information is \textit{synergistically} present in the joint states of multiple variables.
+There are two contexts in which this kind of three-way interaction can occur: when information is \textit{redundantly} shared over multiple variables and when information is \textit{synergistically} present in the joint states of multiple variables.
 In both cases, examining only the pairwise relationships between elements provides an inaccurate picture of the system under study.
 Generally, redundant information will result in over-estimates of the extent to which elements are interacting, while synergistic information will result in under-estimates of th same.
 As we will discuss in Sections \ref{sec:fc_nets} and \ref{sec:eff_nets}, this can significantly complicate the problem of constructing network models of complex systems from data.

 \begin{flushleft} {\textbf{Redundant (Shared) Information}} \end{flushleft}